anthonydub/polyphonic_track/README.md

 ## Requirements

-Pure data extended version and Python 3 need to be installed on your machine.
+Pure data extended version and Python 3.8.6 need to be installed on your machine.
 - Download PD extended at https://puredata.info/downloads/pd-extended
-- If you are not a Python user, I recommend downloading this Python 3 distribution: http://conda.pydata.org/miniconda.html (make you to download Python 3.5 not 2.7)
+- To use the python programs, version 3.8.6 is recommended

 This Pure Data external compressor: https://github.com/twobigears/tb_peakcomp/releases must be installed (download it and put into your PD path).